guilhermejccavalcanti/s3m/README.md

 -----------
 This project uses Gradle to manage all dependencies and versioning.

+#### Troubleshooting

+If you face error while trying to build the project with gradle, just delete the lines from 10 to 13 of this [file](https://github.com/guilhermejccavalcanti/jFSTMerge/blob/master/build.gradle)

 Installation
 -------------
 Double-click on the jar from the [/installer](https://github.com/guilhermejccavalcanti/jFSTMerge/tree/master/installer) folder.